 - Family Support Network

-- E-Groups: The Fanconi Anemia Research Fund manages two online Support Groups, which allows adults with FA and families affected by FA to exchange questions and information with others affected by FA.
+- Online Support Groups: The Fanconi Anemia Research Fund manages two Yahoo listserv Support Groups and a private Facebook support group, which allow adults with FA and parents of children with FA to exchange questions and information with others affected by FA.
 Many families find the E-group to be a valuable and readily available source of information to help them deal with the diagnosis and effects of Fanconi anemia.
 To request to join an E-group, contact Teresa Kennedy, our Director of Family Support Services: E-mail:

 firstname.lastname@example.org, Telephone: 541-687-4658, Toll-free within the United States: 1-888-FANCONI (888-326-2664).